📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 worker safety innovation

-school-to-apprenticeship partnerships
+school-to-apprenticeship programs

 3. Eastside Resilience District (Planada–Le Grand–Winton)